pchinjr/Percules/README.md

 ## Where to Go Next
 - Compare versions side-by-side to see how core ideas (bubble triggering, pressure telemetry, audio shaping) evolve across implementations.
-- Borrow components: e.g., couple v6’s 1D solver with v7’s procedural audio, or lift v5’s mesh generator into a future v9.
+- Borrow components: e.g., couple v6’s 1D solver with v7’s procedural audio, lift v5’s mesh generator into v9, or swap v9’s scheduler into earlier browser builds.
-- Extend the v8 build with higher-dimensional flow, refined turbulence, or recording/export features as noted in its “Future Enhancements.”
+- Extend the v8 build with higher-dimensional flow, refined turbulence, or recording/export features as noted in its “Future Enhancements,” then contrast the results with v9’s SSE/audio pipeline.

 Have fun exploring the path from “blub-blub” sketches to physically grounded Percules simulations.